Robinkhilery960/Interview-Questions/Javascript/readme.md

 ## 28.Classes:

-Classes are a template for creating objects.Class declarations and Class expressions both are hoisted but they they are not intialized so you cannot access them before defining them .The body of a class is executed in strict mode.The constructor method is a special method for creating and initializing an object created with a class.
+Classes are a template for creating objects.Class declarations and Class expressions both are hoisted but they they are not initialized so you cannot access them before defining them .The body of a class is executed in strict mode.The constructor method is a special method for creating and initializing an object created with a class.
 There can only be one special method with the name "constructor" in a class.The static keyword defines a static method or property for a class.
-Static members (properties and methods) are called without instantiating their class and cannot be called through a class instance. clasess are unfer the hoods actually function with the same prototype as the constructer have .
+Static members (properties and methods) are called without instantiating their class and cannot be called through a class instance. classes are under the hoods actually function with the same prototype as the constructor have .

 ### Classes are nothing but syntactic sugar: